Last Updated On:

 The key to social media marketing success for your business lies in setting up appropriate social media goals and KPIs.
 Without a clear understanding of your business goals, it is difficult to measure and optimize the effectiveness of your social strategy.

 You should clearly state what you want to achieve from your social campaigns.
-Some of the most common social media goals include:
+Some of the most common social media for business goals include:

 - Building brand awareness